Agoric/agoric-sdk/packages/notifier/README.md

 ```js
 const { updater, notifier } = makeNotifierKit();
 ```
-...and had the different variables (`updater` and `notifier` replacing `publication` and `subscription`) renamed through the rest of the code, the code is still correct.
-However, Alice and Bob may each have missed either or both of the non-final values due to NotifierKit’s lossy conveyor nature.
+The code is still correct (assuming we also rename `publication` to `updater` and `subscription` to `notifier` in the rest of the code).
+However, Alice and Bob may each have missed either or both of the non-final values due to NotifierKit’s lossy nature.

 ## Distributed Operation